dsi-clinic/the-clinic/README.md

     * Doc strings on all functions
     * README files in directories specifying the contents.
     * README file in the root directory describing the purpose of the code, where to look for things and how to run the code.
 If there are other locations for information regarding this project, links should be provided.
-1. `.gitignore` should be used to avoid committing data and intermedidate data files which are not appropriate for the repo.
+1. `.gitignore` should be used to avoid committing data and intermediate data files which are not appropriate for the repo.
+    * There should be no `DS_Store` files or `.ipynb_checkpoints` directories

 1. Working branches need to be up do date with _main_ upon completion of task/code review and should not stray behind _main_ for more than day.

 Level 2: Almost useful.